CloudBoltSoftware/CMP-Bootcamp/src/exercises/logging.md

 The AWS boto3 SDK and urllib moduels are generating a lot of noise in a customer's application.log.
 They'd like to tune down logging for these module so that only errors are displayed.

 ## Solution
-Edit `/var/opt/cloudbolt/proserv/customer_settings.py` to override logging for the boto3 module so that instead of INFO or DEBUG logging, it will only log ERROR-level messages.
+Edit `customer_settings.py` to override logging for the boto3 module so that instead of INFO or DEBUG logging, it will only log ERROR-level messages.

+1. Edit the file: `vi /var/opt/cloudbolt/proserv/customer_settings.py`
+2. Add the following block:
 ```
 from settings import LOGGING, default_handlers